Ecwid/ecwid-api-docs/includes/_authentication.md

 https://www.example.com/myapp?code=1234567890
 ```

-Upon successful installation, Ecwid redirects the user to the application's `redirect_uri`.
+Upon successful installation, Ecwid redirects the user to the application's `redirect_uri` with a `code` parameter in the URL.
+The value of this parameter **is not an actual token for the store** and it must be exchanged for the token in the next step of the process.

 #### Return URL parameters

 Parameter | Description
 --------- | -----------
 code | If the user successfully authorizes the application, the query will contain the `code` parameter.
 That is a temporary code that your app should exchange to an access token.
-This code can be used only once and lives for a few minutes so your app should request the token as soon as it gets the code.
-See the Authorization step #3 for the details.
+This code can be used only once and 'lives' for a few minutes so your app should request the token as soon as it gets the code.
+See the Authorization step #2 for the details.
 error | If the user does not allow authorization to the application, query parameters indicate the user canceled authorization in error field